 Manhattanville College’s School of Education

-The School of Education prepares PreK-12 teachers and administrators, higher education and community leaders, and education entrepreneurs, most of whom work in the tri-state area.
+Manhattanville’s School of Education prepares PreK-12 teachers and administrators, higher education and community leaders, and education entrepreneurs, most of whom work in the tri-state area.
 It offers flexible day and evening classes that accommodate the busy schedules of working professionals.
 Having celebrated its 50th anniversary in 2015, the School of Education offers a variety of degrees including bachelor of arts, bachelor of fine arts, bachelor of music, master of arts, master of education, master of professional studies, doctor of education, and certificates of advanced study.
 The School of Education also offers dual degree programs for undergraduate students to complete bachelor’s degree and master’s degree programs in education in 5½ years as well as an accelerated graduate program, Jump Start, which prepares primarily career changers to teach in New York City.

 Why pursue your education degree at Manhattanville?